OceanOutcomes/ocean-outcomes/news/_posts/2016-9-15-west-kam-certification.md

 ---
 layout: news
-title:  Russian Fisheries Corner a Piece of the Growing Sustainable Seafood Market
+title:  Russian Fisheries Look to Corner a Piece of the Growing Sustainable Seafood Market
 subtitle: Demand for sustainable seafood from North America and Europe drives environmental change on remote Kamchatka Peninsula
 date: 2016-09-15
 teaser-text: Demand for sustainable seafood from North America and Europe drives environmental change on remote Kamchatka Peninsula.